 During the Branch Circuit Wiring phase of work, you use a combination of Automated Branch Circuit Wiring and manual work to add branch circuit wiring interconnects (lines representing the connections between the devices of a home run group), wire count blocks, and home run blocks to the project.
 Again as per the other phases, ‘manual’ branch circuit wiring in DraftLogic Electrical is nowhere near the work that manual branch circuit wiring in raw AutoCAD is.
-DraftLogic Electrical includes many tools to make ‘manual’ branch circuit wiring easy for you & that also build the underlying data for you to be able to create a bill of materials and/or comprehensive ‘Export to IntelliBid’.
+DraftLogic Electrical includes many tools to make ‘manual’ branch circuit wiring easy for you & that also build the underlying data for you to be able to create a bill of materials.

 Industry practice today has resulting in a variety of treatments for branch circuit wiring in projects.
 Some projects require detailed and complete branch circuit wiring, including the drawing of the interconnects between the devices in each home run group.
 Other projects only require the home run locations and conductor information to be shown—in this case, it would be most efficient to run Automated Branch Circuit wiring and delete the interconnects for client deliverables.
 Finally, some projects do not have any branch circuit wiring required at all.
-If you desire to generate an estimate using the bill of materials report included in DraftLogic Electrical or the ‘Export to IntelliBid’, of course, you will need to generate complete branch circuit wiring detail using Automated Branch Circuit wiring and/or the ‘manual’ branch circuit wiring tools in DraftLogic Electrical.
+If you desire to generate an estimate using the bill of materials report included in DraftLogic Electrical, you will need to generate complete branch circuit wiring detail using Automated Branch Circuit wiring and/or the ‘manual’ branch circuit wiring tools in DraftLogic Electrical.